WHERE TO STAY

 Il Bistro Italiano

-Downtown Grand Junction 4th & main (closed sunday-monday)
+Downtown Grand Junction, located at 4th & Main (closed Sunday-Monday).

-3rd and Main in GJ, great bar and french food – right near Il Bistro & Pablos
+3rd and Main in GJ, great bar and French food – near Il Bistro & Pablos.

 Kannah Creek Brewing Company

-1960 N 12th St, Grand Junction – Good food and award winning beer.
-Their beer has literally won awards. kannahcreekbrewingco.com
+1960 N 12th St, Grand Junction – good food and award winning beer. kannahcreekbrewingco.com

 No Coast Sushi